John-zzh/pyscf_TDDFT_ris/README.md

 **Read this in other languages: [English](README.md), [中文](README_zh.md).**

-# pyscf-TDDFT-ris (v1.0)
+# TDDFT-ris-pyscf (v1.0)
 This python package, based on PySCF, provides the semiempirical TDDFT-ris method, offering a quick and accurate calculation of TDDFT UV-vis absorption spectra.
 The TDDFT-ris calculation starts from a completed SCF calculation, typically a `.fch` or `.molden` file.
 Also, it can start from the PySCF `mf` object.

 Currently, it supports UKS/RKS, TDA/TDDFT, pure/hybrid/range-separated-hybrid functional.
-Not yet support implicit solvation model.
+Not yet support implicit solvation method.

 Note: